kubecube-io/kubecube-io.github.io/content/zh/docs/installation-guide/add-k8s-node.md

 # master ip means master node ip of cluster
 MASTER_IP="10.173.32.4"

-# local ip mean node ip self, will equal to master ip
-# when NODE_MODE="master" or "control-plane-master"
-LOCAL_IP="10.173.32.7"

 # +optional
 # KUBECUBE_HOST must be set when as a member cluster to
 # join pivot cluster, the value is pivot node ip